 This research stream focuses on understanding how surrounding ecological environments have evolutionary consequences for organisms.
 Thus, students ask questions aimed to better understand the reciprocal interactions between ecology and evolutionary processes over time and space.
-For example, they study how genetically modified plants with silenced genes behave under different treatments and how that affects their survival and ability to reproduce.
-This is done in collaboration with a national research initiative for undergrads, unPAK (Undergraduate Phenotyping of Arabidopsis Knockouts).
+For example, they study how plants and animals from different locations differ in their life cycle timing, thermal tolerance, and genetics.

-Besides investigating the link between genotype, phenotype and environment, students explore how humans exert pressures over the environment and the consequences that these anthropogenic pressures have for the evolution of populations and species.
+Besides investigating the links between genotype, phenotype and environment, students explore how humans change the environment and the consequences that these anthropogenic pressures have for the evolution of populations and species.
 In many cases, the results obtained from this topic have practical implications as management for threatened species or developing control strategies for invasive species.

 Ecological Genetics is cross-disciplinary in nature

 Ecological genetics is a multidisciplinary stream which intersects the disciplines of genetics, physiology, ecology and evolution using state-of-the-art techniques in genomics, transcriptomics, ecophysiology, field ecology and bioinformatics.